Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-These results indicate that there is an opportunity to improve power/area of a 32-bit RISC-V processor by eliminating unnecessary instructions and designing a customized RISP for a target application or specific domain.
-Given that the \texttt{-O2} compiler optimization flag results in minimal discrepancies in average code size with respect to distinct instructions, we select it as the basis for subsequent RISP design for power, area and frequency analysis.
+These results indicate that there is an opportunity to improve power/area of a 32-bit RISC-V processor by eliminating unnecessary instructions and designing a customized RISSP for a target application.
+Given that the \texttt{-O2} compiler flag results in minimal discrepancies in average code size with respect to distinct instructions, we select it as the basis for subsequent RISSP design for power, area and frequency analysis. \textbf{Table \ref{tab:distinct}} lists the number of distinct instructions per application when compiled with \texttt{-O2} option.